JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 Start simple, lean on default values of your library, then go more and more complex.
 Ending with the API details can be really helpful, because you don't know _exactly_ what users want from your library.
 It _is_ important to share examples of each of those methods though.

 I think about [Sequelize's documentation](https://sequelize.org) a lot, specifically their [API reference](https://sequelize.org/v5/identifiers.html).
 Sequelize is an <abbr title="Object-relational mapping">ORM</abbr>, so it's fairly complex and will have a lot to document.
-Their docs suffer from a common problem: auto-generated docs simply aren't helpful enough.
+Their docs suffer from a common problem: auto-generated content simply isn't helpful enough.
 They document _everything_, focusing on very little.
 Here's an example of what I mean ([source](https://sequelize.org/v5/class/lib/query-interface.js~QueryInterface.html#instance-method-dropAllTables)):

 <img width="1153" alt="image" src="https://user-images.githubusercontent.com/10660468/88492040-bdc2b980-cf75-11ea-85f1-05e5313e04b5.png">